 Friday, April 1, 2011

-2009 Nicolas Gonin Persan - Mondeuse Vin de Pays des Balmes Dauphinoises Saint-Chef France
+LeDomduVin: 2009 Nicolas Gonin Persan - Mondeuse Vin de Pays des Balmes Dauphinoises Saint-Chef France

-I look at the label with a doubtful look....
+I look at the label with a doubtful look...
 "Vin de Pays des Balmes Dauphinoises"???
 Where is this?
 I asked Michael.
 I never heard of it, simultaneously thinking: "Damn!
 They don't know what "Vin de Pays" to invent to be able to sell their wines, these French(s)!"

 I had to investigate and share this discovery with you.

-From what Micheal was saying, Nicolas Gonin is a character with a big heart and a passion for winemaking and developing indigenous, unusual grapes.You will immediately understand by looking at the label of this wine: Mondeuse and Persan being two local indigenous red grapes from the region.
-But where is this region?
+From what Micheal said, Nicolas Gonin is a character with a big heart and a passion for winemaking and developing indigenous, unusual grapes.
+You will immediately understand by looking at the label of this wine: "Mondeuse" and "Persian" are two local Indigenous red grapes from the region.
+But where is this region of "Balmes Dauphinoises"?

-Mondeuse is a good indication, because it mainly grows in the Savoie region in France.
+Mondeuse is a good indication because it mainly grows in the Savoie region in France.
 Therefore, we must be near or in Savoie.
-Good thinking, by searching on a map where the wine comes from, I realized that the village of "Saint-Chef" is located west of the Savoie region, about half way (60 kilometers on both sides) between Lyon and Chambéry, in the "Dauphiné" (which evidently explains "Dauphinoises" on the label).
+Good thinking.
+By searching on a map where the wine comes from, I realized that the village of "Saint-Chef" is located west of the Savoie region, about halfway (60 kilometers on both sides) between Lyon and Chambéry, in the "Dauphiné" (which evidently explains "Dauphinoises" on the label).

-The Dauphiné or Dauphiné Viennois is a former province in southeastern France, whose area roughly corresponded to that of the present departments of Isère, Drôme, and Hautes-Alpes.
+The "Dauphiné" or "Dauphiné Viennois" is a former province in southeastern France, whose area roughly corresponded to that of the present departments of Isère, Drôme, and Hautes-Alpes.
 The Dauphiné was an independent state from 1040 to 1349, under the rule of the Counts of Albon, before joining the Kingdom of France.
-As a French province, the Dauphiné maintained its autonomy until 1457 and Grenoble has been its capital since the 11th century.
+As a French province, the Dauphiné maintained its autonomy until 1457, and Grenoble has been its capital since the 11th century.

 To talk about the grapes:

-In these difficult times of pollution and globalization in terms of agriculture, it is very inspiring to witness that there are still some producers who dare coming back to the old style of winemaking, practicing Organic, Biodynamic, Sustainable and other Natural culture to protect the environment, revive the soil, enhance the natural habitat of the local fauna and flora, in order to produce healthier wines and other agricultural products.
-It is even more exciting and inciting when some of them offer a true renaissance to older, unheard of grapes rather than easily falling into the trap of the now too international Cabernet, Merlot, Chardonnay and Sauvignon grapes.
+In these difficult times of pollution and globalization in terms of agriculture, it is very inspiring to witness that there are still some producers who dare to come back to the old style of winemaking, practicing Organic, Biodynamic, Sustainable, and other Natural culture to protect the environment, revive the soil, enhance the natural habitat of the local fauna and flora, to produce healthier wines and other agricultural products.

 Domaine Nicolas Gonin

-The Domaine was slowly created with bits and pieces of vineyards from 20 different owners.
-2,4 hectares of local vines were planted: Altesse, Mondeuse and Persan from 2003 to 2007.
+The Domaine was slowly created with bits and pieces of vineyards from 20 owners.

-In 2005, a cellar of 250 m² was built with alveolar brick in terra cotta and with a roof of local Dauphinois style.
-Today, the vineyard is completely restructured; the bad plots of land were eliminated and the current surface of the domain is 5 hectares.
+In 2005, a cellar of 250 m² was built with alveolar brick in terra cotta and a roof of local Dauphinois style.
+Today, the vineyard is completely restructured; the bad plots of land were eliminated, and the current surface of the domain is 5 hectares.
 Other projects of plantation are in progress.

 2009 Nicolas Gonin Persan - Mondeuse Vin de Pays des Balmes Dauphinoises Saint Chef France